Simon Kvamm: Career

-He is also known from the Danish comedy series Drengene fra Angora, where he plays the demented Dutch cyclist Pim de Keysersgracht, the motorcycle gang member Baune, one of the three Russians from joke hours Gagarin, and the studio host Simon (when he's Simon, he's mainly himself).
+Kvamm is also known from the Danish comedy series Drengene fra Angora, where he plays the demented Dutch cyclist Pim de Keysersgracht, the motorcycle gang member Baune, one of the three Russians from joke hours Gagarin, and the studio host, playing as himself.
 Simon credits his acting with helping to develop his stage persona and create songs.
 He considers himself a musician first and an actor on the side.
+It was also in 2007 that Drengene fra Angora reappeared on screen, this time in the program Angora by Night.